-WIND CONDITION IS
+WIND CONDITION NS

 Roll Result Movement Adj.
 Wind Conditions

 2-4 None Normal

 5 No sailing, -2/3 rowing No wind

 6 -2/3 all movement Slightly unfavorable

 7 -1/2 all movement Unfavorable

 8 -1/3 all movement Greatly unfavorable

 9 +1/3 all movement Light favorable

 10 +1/2 all movement Medium favorable

 11 All movement x2 Extremely favorable

 12 All movement x3 Fierce wind

-galleys), which ship will need The ship will e a 10% probability of takin will incur a penalty of -1, I to seek maintenance at a water.
-I travel in a random directi Lord's discretion, as discu /3 to movement.
-The dock to remove the ion determined at the
+galleys), which All ships have a 10% probability of taking on water (20% for galleys), which will incur a penalty of $-1/3$ to movement.
+The ship will need to seek maintenance at a dock to remove the

+water.

+travel in a random direct Lord's discretion, as disc